aws-samples/aws-iam-identity-center-pipeline/README.md

 * Create, delete and update permission sets
 * Create, update or delete assignments from your permission set with your target (AWS accounts or AWS Organization Units) with your federated users from your AWS IAM Identity Center Identity Store (e.g. Microsoft Active Directory)

 To manage your AWS IAM Identity Center permissions and assignments as code, this solution will deploy a pipeline with AWS services (AWS CodeCommit, AWS CodeBuild and AWS CodePipeline).
 The pipeline will be triggered every time someone commits changes to specific files in the repository or any time an AWS account is moved from its AWS Organizational Unit.
-The triggers are implemented using AWS EventBridge rules based on patterns and a AWS Lambda function.
+The triggers are implemented using AWS EventBridge rules based on patterns and a AWS Lambda function

 The code in this repository helps you set up the following target architecture.